MicrosoftDocs/msteams-docs/msteams-platform/task-modules-and-cards/cards/cards-format.md

 ![Adaptive Card with expandable image](../../assets/images/cards/adaptivecard-hover-expand-icon.png)

-The image appears in stage view when the user selects the expand button as shown in the following image:
+The image appears in stage view when the user selects the expand icon as shown in the following image:

 ![Image expanded to stage view](../../assets/images/cards/adaptivecard-expand-image.png)

 In the stage view, users can zoom in and zoom out of the image.
-You can select which images in your Adaptive Card need to have this capability.
+You can select the images in your Adaptive Card that must have this capability.

 > [!NOTE]
 > * Zoom in and zoom out capability applies only to the image elements that is image type in an Adaptive Card.